-Upon arriving to the ancient city, we took our time to visit the museum, climbed all the stairs atop of different pyramids, and marvelled at this ancient urban sprawl.
+Upon arriving at the ancient city, we took our time to visit the museum, climbed all the stairs atop of different pyramids, and marveled at this ancient urban sprawl.
 Be sure to bring sun protection.
 Once you step out of the caves and museum bit, there is no shade and the sun will do damage!

 After lunch at a total tourist trap, our driver took us to Museo de Los Murales Teotihuacanos.
 The museum was interesting, but the wide variety of cactus plants on the premise was more memorable.

 - How to Visit Teotihuacan Without a Tour | SightDoing

 - The Best Pyramid Tours to Take in Teotithuacan, Mexico City | Culture Trip

 Taking a Trajinera gondola down the Xochimilco canals may seem like a tourist trap, but it was one of the more authentic Mexican experiences we had.
 Upon getting to Xochimilco, there was a burst of energy with local markets.
 When we approached the canals, you couldn’t help but feel joyous by the colors and music.

 There were many local families celebrating birthdays and various cheerful occasions on the boats.
 The atmosphere is vibrant, and how can it not be when mariachi bands are playing alongside?
 You can bring your own food and drinks and have a feast while the boats ride slowly down the canals, or you can buy them from the vendor boats.
 Either way, it’s a good time!